jomacsolz/odin-recipes/README.md

 # odin-recipes

-This is a project to implement what I have learned about HTML from The Odin Project.
-The project contains my learnings about the foundations of HTML.
+This is a project to implement what I have learned about HTML and CSS from The Odin Project.
+The project contains my learnings about the foundations of HTML and CSS.

 All recipes in the project can be found at https://www.allrecipes.com

-Things to check at the end of the project:
-- Elements and Tags
-- HTML Boilerplate
-- Text
-- Lists
-- Links and Images